zebrium/ze-fluentd-plugin/README.md

 # LINUX COLLECTOR DETAILS

 Zebrium's linux log collector sends the logs you collect with [fluentd](https://www.fluentd.org/) on linux to Zebrium for automated anomaly detection.
 Our github repository is located [here](https://github.com/zebrium/ze-fluentd-plugin).
-Zebium's linux log collector leverages our [fluentd output plugin](https://github.com/zebrium/fluentd-output-zebrium) and is distributed leveraging td-agent version 4.
-Because of this, we are limited to the installation platforms that are supported by the td-agent installation.
-For more information, see the package [documentation](https://www.fluentd.org/download/td_agent).
-Below are instructions on utilizing our installation script for installing and configuring td-agent alongside our plugins.
+Zebium's linux log collector leverages our [fluentd output plugin](https://github.com/zebrium/fluentd-output-zebrium) and is distributed leveraging fluent-package version 5.
+Because of this, we are limited to the installation platforms that are supported by the fluent-package installation.
+For more information, see the package [documentation](https://docs.fluentd.org/quickstart/fluent-package-v5-vs-td-agent).
+Below are instructions on utilizing our installation script for installing and configuring fluent-package alongside our plugins.

 For instructions on deploying our fluentd collector for [docker](https://github.com/zebrium/fluentd-output-zebrium) environments, please see docker setup [here](https://docs.zebrium.com/docs/setup/docker)